Matthew-Oj/civil-engineering/CONTRIBUTING.md

 # Contributing

 This is just for display.
-Feel free to fork, reuse, or adapt.
+Feel free to fork or reuse.